fab-project-V1/dev/README.md

 Apache 2.0

 Authors
 Fabric is developed by the Universal AI Foundation with contributors from the Fab Dev Network.
-Reach out via info@fab.ai.
+Reach out via fabprojectV1@gmail.com.

 Related Projects
 fabric-models: Registry of public model definitions